aws-robotics/aws-robomaker-sample-application-helloworld/README.md

 Note that when running robot applications on a robot, `use_sim_time` should be set to `false` (which is the default value in `deploy_rotate.launch.py`).
 When running robot applications along with simulation applications, `use_sim_time` should be set to `true` for both applications (which is the default value in both `rotate.launch.py` and `empty_word.launch.py`).

-When running simulation applications, run command with `gui:=true` to run gazebo client for visualization
+When running simulation applications, run command with `gui:=true` to run gazebo client for visualization.
+If you fail to see the visualization on your intended display, try setting `DISPLAY` variable to point to the appropriate display.

 ## Run simulation with a WorldForge world